 A new storytelling project focused on changing the narrative about the teaching profession.

-Through a combination of photography and interviews, Teachers in their Power profiles the American teacher, quilting together perspectives from communities across the country.
+Through a combination of photography and interviews, Teachers in Their Power profiles the American teacher, quilting together perspectives from communities across the country.
 The goal is to foreground teachers as humans, not heroes — and in a sea of systemic challenges, to focus on what can be done to help powerful teachers stay.
 Because teacher voice is vital to meaningful policy change, the project focuses on empowering and entrusting teachers to share their stories long after the project is done.
-Click here to nominate a teacher or volunteer.

 But according to Nat Kendall-Taylor of the FrameWorks Institute, phrases like “broken education system” don’t move people to action: